-The Institute for Human-Animal Connection professional development certificate in humane education and interventions for early learners focuses on humane education training for teachers, parents and caregivers of children ages 2-8, with easy adaptability for older children.
+The Institute for Human-Animal Connection professional development certificate in humane education and interventions focuses on humane education training for teachers, mental health professionals, parents, caregivers, and informal educators.

 Want to learn more about the humane education certificate?

 The Need for Humane Education

 The Academy of Prosocial Learning provides the following definition of humane education: “Humane education encourages cognitive, affective and behavioral growth through personal development of critical thinking, problem solving, perspective taking, and empathy as it relates to people, animals, the planet, and the intersections among them.”
 Humane education fosters compassion, healthy choices, social-emotional growth, critical thinking skills and a sense of purpose in young children.
 Humane education activities and learning apply in many settings.
 For example: